 This is the opposite of what governments are doing by bailing out companies at the expense of the whole system, which ends up propping up the wealthy and damaging the poor.

 I also found interesting in this chapter when Nassim Taleb says that his definition of a loser is someone that when he makes a mistake feels embarrassed and instead of introspecting and becoming better with the new piece of information and tries to explain why instead of moving on.

-this is key indeed to becoming a better person, and what Nassim Taleb is talking about is is typical of a fixed mindset (read more on Mindset).
+this is key indeed to become a better person, and what Nassim Taleb is talking about is typical of a fixed mindset (read more on Mindset).

 Who made errors and learned from them is more reliable than those who never committed any error (read more on learning from mistakes in Sometimes You Win Sometimes You Lean).

 Chapter 5: The Souk and the Office Building